CHEM-PHYS-X684/python-package-best-practices/_episodes/01-package-setup.md

 ### Reviewing directory contents
 Now we can examine the project layout the CookieCutter has set up for us.
-Navigate to the newly created `molecool` directory.
+Navigate to the newly created `my_repo` directory.
 You should see the following directory structure.

 ```